-Student Ac chievement Below Average Average Above Average Outstanding Assignment / Papers assignment and/or are not sufficiently capable of presenting their ideas in a concise, coherent, relevant and insightful manner.
-The grade percentage range for this level is below 69.9% the instructions for the assignment.
+Student Achievement Below Average Average Above Average Outstanding Assignment / Papers Students do not follow the instructions for the assignment and/or are not sufficiently capable of Students largely follow the instructions for the assignment.
 Their comprehension of the assignment is not complete.
 Their work shows considerable room for improvement concerning coherence, conciseness, relevance, and insightfulness.
-The grade percentage range for this level is the instructions for the assignment.
+The grade percentage Students closely follow the instructions for the assignment.
 They demonstrate comprehension of the assignment.
-Their work shows some room for improvement concerning coherence, conciseness, relevance and insightfulness.
-The grade percentage Students closely follow the instructions for the assignment.
+Their work shows some room for improvement concerning coherence, Students closely follow the instructions for the assignment.
 They not only clearly demonstrate comprehension of the assignment, but they also display flawless coherence, conciseness, relevance and insightfulness.
 The grade percentage range for this level is 90-100% Presentation Students do not sufficiently follow the instructions for the presentation and/or are not or not sufficiently capable of describing the concept at hand in a concise, relevant, rigorous and coherent manner.
 There is limited or insufficient use of the knowledge base from the course.
 The grade percentage range for this level is below 69.9% Students closely follow the instructions for the final presentation.
 Their comprehension of the concept at hand is not complete, and they fail to critically evaluate it.
-Slides lack clarity and/or oral presentation shows considerable room for improvement.
-There is somewhat limited or insufficient use of the knowledge base from the course.
-The grade percentage range for this level is 70-79.9% Students closely follow the final presentation for this assignment.
+Slides lack clarity and/or oral presentation shows considerable room for Students closely follow the final presentation for this assignment.
 They demonstrate deep comprehension of the concept at hand but fail to fully evaluate it in a structured and critical manner.
 There's some lack of clarity in the slides and and/or some room for improvement of the oral presentation.
 There is good, but not perfect use of the knowledge base from the course.
 Students closely follow the instructions for this assignment.
 They not only clearly demonstrate comprehension of the concept at hand but are also capable of critically evaluating it.
 Their slides and their oral presentation have definite clarity.
 There is good, close to perfect use of the knowledge base from the course.
 The grade percentage range for this level is 90-100%